Jawairia11/QA_chatbot_From_webpage_using_Sementicsearch/README.md

-# chatbot_webpage_Elasticsearch
+# chatbot_using_SementicSearch_for_QA_from_webpage_through_Elasticsearch
 Chatbot that used elasticsearch for indexing webpage

-### Steps for creating chatbot using Sementic Search for Question Answering chatbot.
+### Steps for creating Chatbot using Sementic Search for Question Answering.
 Due to file uploading limit i could not upload my_venv foler of this project.

 1. Create Virtual Environment for the folder
   a.  open command prompt and write the following commands